by ImproveMe co-founder Claire King

 To find out more about how ImproveMe works and why you should use it, read on here.

 It can be common for us to deliver quite a critical perspective of ourselves and our competencies in self assessments, and peer assessments can help balance this view for us.
 Similarly, many of us have ‘blind spots’ (or unknown opportunities for improvement) that may only become evident through a peer assessment.
-Therefore you may find that the assessment given by your peer is different to the results of your own self assessment.
+Therefore you may find that the assessment given by your peer is different to the results of your own self assessment for some assessment questions.

-After your discussion with your peer, consider the new perspectives you have been given and decide which two competencies you will focus on as a result, remembering this could be a combination from your self assessment and peer assessment.
-Personal development is all about revision and improvement, whatever your chosen field!
+After your discussion with your peer, consider the new perspectives you have been given and how you can use that information as you embark on a path of self improvement.
+Reflect back on the feedback from time to time, or check in with your peer to see how their opinions may have developed or changed.
+Personal development is all about continuous revision and improvement, whatever your chosen field!

 Congratulations for exhibiting the courage to include the independence of a trusted peer assessor in your journey.
 Your commitment to personal improvement is well and truly underway.